zhanglj37/blcfa/README.md

 ```

 ### Tips5
-For missing data that is assumed MAR, this package can automatically impute these missing values with Gibbs sampling method and generated a new data set.
+For missing data that is assumed missing at random (MAR), this package can automatically impute these missing values with Gibbs sampling method and generated a new data set.

 ## BugsReports